External Dynamic List

 Palo Alto Networks Servicesservice route, which is the management interface by default.
 You can also customize the Service Routes you’d like the firewall to use.

 The firewall supports four types of external dynamic lists:

-- IP Address—The firewall typically enforces policy for a source or destination IP address that is defined as a static object on the firewall (see Use an External Dynamic List of Type IP or Predefined IP as a Source or Destination Address Object in a Security Policy Rule.)
-If you need agility in enforcing policy for a list of source or destination IP addresses that emerge ad hoc, you can use an external dynamic list of type IP address as a source or destination address object in policy rules, and configure the firewall to deny or allow access to the IP addresses (IPv4 and IPv6 address, IP range and IP subnets) included in the list.
+- IP Address—The firewall typically enforces policy for a source or destination IP address that is defined as a static object on the firewall (see Enforce Policy on an External Dynamic List) If you need agility in enforcing policy for a list of source or destination IP addresses that emerge ad hoc, you can use an external dynamic list of type IP address as a source or destination address object in policy rules, and configure the firewall to deny or allow access to the IP addresses (IPv4 and IPv6 address, IP range and IP subnets) included in the list.
 The firewall treats an external dynamic list of type IP address as an address object; all the IP addresses included in a list are handled as one address object.

 - Predefined IP Address—A predefined IP address list is a type of IP address list that refers to any of the two Palo Alto Networks Malicious IP Address Feeds that have fixed or “predefined” contents.
 These feeds are automatically added to your firewall if you have an active Threat Prevention license.
 A predefined IP address list can also refer to any external dynamic list you create that uses a Palo Alto Networks IP address feed as a source.